Bernard-Dugas/r.diag/README.md

  The 2005-03-11 version of this package is included here.
 This is the case for the PGI versions as these compilers (at least as of their version 14xx) do not provide for quad-precision real arithmetic.
- On the other hand, since the Intel, AIX/xlf and GFORTRAN compilers do support this, version generated with them will not require the DDFUN90 package.
-The file src/lssub/gaussg.F90 may need to be modified according to your environment's specifications.
+ On the other hand, since the Intel/ifort, AIX/xlf and GFORTRAN compilers do support this, toolkit versions generated with them will not require the DDFUN90 package.
+To account for this, the src/lssub/gaussg.F90 source file may need to be modified according to your environment's specifications.

  R.DIAG is copyrighted (C) 1990-2010 by the "Division de Recherche en Prevision Numerique" of Environment Canada.
 This code is free